vagonbar/gr-gwn3/libgwn/docs/StandardBlocks.md

   `port` : a port number, to identify port of origin, in Internal types.

-  `retry` : boolean, or int for number of retries DEFINE.
+  `retry` : boolean, or int for number of retries.

 ## Demo blocks